 To apply for a reentry permit, permanent residents should file Form I-131, Application for Travel Document.
 There is a filing fee of $575 and an additional $85 biometrics fee will be required for applicants ages 14-79.

 The applicant must be physically located in the U.S. at the time the application is filed.
 (For the purposes of filing Form I-131, the United States includes all 50 states, Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico and the Virgin Islands.)
 The applicant must also be present in the U.S. for the biometrics appointment, and the reentry permit can only be mailed to a U.S. mailing address.

 Permits Not Always Valid for Two Years

 Reentry permits for permanent residents are generally valid for two years from the date on which USCIS issues the permit.
-However, pursuant to 8 CFR 223.2(c)(2), a permanent resident who, since becoming an lawful permanent resident or during the past five (5) years, whichever is less, has been outside of the U.S. for more than four (4) years in the aggregate, will be issued a reentry permit with validity of only one (1) year from the date of issuance.
+However, pursuant to 8 CFR 223.2(c)(2), a permanent resident who, since becoming an lawful permanent resident or during the past five (5) years, whichever is less, has been outside of the U.S. for more than four (4) years in the aggregate, will be issued a permit with validity of only one (1) year from the date of issuance.

 Exceptions are made for certain permanent residents employed by public international organization of which the United States is a member or is a professional athlete.
 In these cases, USCIS may issue the reentry permit for two years despite extended periods of absence from the U.S.

 Further, a conditional resident may apply for and be issued a reentry permit, just like any other lawful permanent resident.
 However, the permit may not be valid beyond the date on which the conditional resident’s status will expire.